umd-lhcb/rpi.burnin/README.md

 USB relay control for ` Van Ooijen Technische Informatica` USB relay by Yipeng Sun.
 Currently only APIs are implemented, as they have not been wrapped into worker classes that can be used directly in the burn-in system.
+Valves functionality has been confirmed by Jorge Ramirez.

 ### Setup
 Copy the udev rule in `relay/udev_rules/50-usb-relay-dct-tech.rules` under